finom/vovk/docs/docs/getting-started/worker.md

 In a non-worker environment `@worker()` does nothing.
 You can import the Isomorphic Service class safely in other modules as before.
 If the Isomorphic Service is intended to be used in a worker environment only, I would recommend to call this service as Worker Service or at this case `HelloWorkerService`.

-`activateControllers` accepts `workers` array as an option to pupulate metadata with worker information.
+`initVovk` accepts `workers` array as an option to pupulate metadata with worker information.

 ////////